jamktiko/ryhma5/README.md

 ### Dependencies

-- Describe any prerequisites, libraries, frameworks, etc., the sofware uses.
+- The game was made using svelte and sveltekit tools and css for the UI

 ### Installing

 - How/where to download your program
+    -
 - Any modifications needed to be made to files/folders

 ### Executing program